 Ancient Civilizations are the focus in social studies.
-The civilizations studied include Mesopotamia, Egypt, Greece, Rome, China and India.
+The civilizations studied include Mesopotamia, Egypt, Greece, Rome, and China.
 A favorite project is creating “mummies” during studies of Ancient Egypt.

 The sixth graders perform community service within the school by assisting the first grade students in taking their AR tests.
 They build Manna bags to give to the Stewpot each December.